How to Prepare for a Pre-employment Test?

 Unlike aptitude tests, personality tests have no right or wrong answers; they measure relatively permanent behavioral characteristics.
 The most common framework for personality tests is the "Big Five" or "Five Factor Model," which includes Agreeableness, Conscientiousness, Extroversion, Openness (to Experience), and Stress Tolerance, and the Situational Judgment Test (SJT), which measure how you will respond and behave in work-related scenarios.

-Some more popular Personality tests you may encounter include DiSC, Hogan Personality Inventory, Myers-Briggs Type Indicator (MBTI), and The Predictive Index Behavioral Assessment.
+Some more popular Personality tests you may encounter include HBDI, DiSC, Hogan Personality Inventory, Myers-Briggs Type Indicator (MBTI), and The Predictive Index Behavioral Assessment.

 Personality tests are favored among pre-employment assessment tests because of their low-risk nature and strong predictive power when combined with traditional criteria like resumes and interviews.
 Employers seek specific behaviors or characteristics in candidates, and personality traits are considered good predictors of behavior, such as communication or decision-making.